Electronic warfare from a laptop

 You need more than good Wi-Fi for electronic warfare.

 Effective EW -- conflict in the electromagnetic spectrum -- relies on a complicated mix of signals, data and critical decisions.
 Yet operators can find themselves in locations with fragmented connections, or in some cases, no connections at all.
-That can shut them off from the comms and data they need to make immediate, informed decisions, a bad situation made worse by the heavy investment the enemy may have made in their own EW technology.
+That can shut them off from the comms and data they need to make immediate, informed decisions — a bad situation made worse if the enemy has invested in their own EW technology.

 “By controlling EW systems remotely, the Army is able to continue to operate from last-known data and real-time feeds, even offline,” said Annabel Flores, vice president of Electronic Warfare Systems at Raytheon Intelligence & Space.